 topic: checkout_events

-decision: ready to register v2 after production review
+decision: register schema version 2 after production review

 - service: checkout-api